 Temporary Special Parking permits are available for short-term parking needs (resulting from an injury, surgery, etc.).
-Contact the Director of Public Safety, Room LH-A105 in Lafayette Hall.
+Contact the Director of Public Safety, located in Lafayette Hall room LH-A105.

 Housatonic assumes no responsibility for vehicles or the contents therein which are parked on College property.
 Parking is strictly at the owner's risk.